raulh39/docker_dev/README.md

 ## Adjust compose.yaml
 More surely, the "volumes" section or the name of the image should be modified to adjust it for your preferences.

-As you an me are the same person (there is no way someone else is reading this snoozefest) think about the project you are now developing... are you still using "Work" as the main folder?
+As you and me are the same person (there is no way someone else is reading this snoozefest), think about the project you are now developing... are you still using "Work" as the main folder?
 Most surely not, huh?.
 So change that.

 ## Start Docker container